 7 Things You Need to Know When Making Your Medical Scheme Claims

-- Your medical aid scheme is not entitled to pay for it treatments over and above those provided in government health facilities.
+- Your medical aid scheme may not pay for it treatments over and above those in government health facilities.
 And in order to qualify to be treated for a PMB, you have to seek treatment in DSPs (designated service providers).
 If you are treated by a doctor or hospital not listed as a DSP, you will be expected by the medical scheme to foot some of the treatment cost yourself.
 The same goes for cases where you fail to follow the prescribed course of treatment, especially in the case of chronic illnesses.